-Proposals should take the form of a single Word document and include the following information:

-- Cover sheet including name, telephone number, mailing address and e-mail address, academic institution and status (M.A. candidate, Ph.D. candidate), expected date of degree. - A detailed description of the research proposal (not to exceed three single-spaced pages), indicating the nature and significance of the project, where it will be carried out, rough budget, and the expected date of completion.
+- Proposals should be submitted electronically through the ChLA website as an attachment dated within the application period (December 15 - February 1 annually).
+Incomplete or late applications will not be considered. - Proposals should take the form of a single Word document and include the following information: - Cover page including name, telephone number, mailing address and e-mail address.
+Academic institution and status/rank (professor, librarian, etc.); or institution applicant is affiliated with (library, publisher, etc.) - A detailed description of the research proposal (not to exceed three single-spaced pages), indicating the nature and significance of the project, where it will be carried out, rough budget, and the expected date of completion. - A vita that includes a bibliography of major publications and scholarly achievements (degrees, honors, etc.). - Applications and supporting materials should be written in or translated into English.